Skip to main content

 DP World Tour tournament

-The SA Open Championship is one of only five DP World Tour-sanctioned tournaments and the second oldest National Open in the world after The Open Championship.
+The SA Open Championship is one of only four DP World Tour co-sanctioned tournaments on the Sunshine Tour schedule and the second oldest National Open in the world after The Open Championship.

 Investec SA Open Golf Championship trophies and blazer